Candle Color Meanings: POTENT Properties and Uses of Colors

 - Decorate your altar in the colors of the season, sabbat, or to honor your gods’ and ancestors’ favorite colors

 - Paint the rooms of your house to match whatever mood you’d like to set (red in the kitchen for hunger and ancestor work, blue in the bedroom for peace/rest, etc.)

 - Flowers, herbs, and other spell materials – be mindful of the colors you use (for instance for money spells, try to use gold and green materials)

-- Consider the chakra colors when you need to work on yourself
+- Consider the chakra colors when you need to work on yourself and in healing magick

 - When disposing or keeping spell remnants, choose a specific colored bag or sachet for storage